Career Development Volunteer Opportunities

 Advocate for ‘Hire Kenyon’ at Your Organization

 Alumni and parents understand the value of a Kenyon liberal arts education and the talent of our students upon graduation.
-With this in mind, we are seeking to increase internship and job opportunities in the areas of: investment banking/venture capital/consulting groups; publishing; digital marketing/public relations/promotions; non-profit and foundations; entertainment; performing/fine arts; public policy, health, and advocacy; undergraduate research opportunities.
-Alumni and parents can help us to:
+Alumni and parents can help us by:

-- Make an introduction between HR/Recruiting teams and the CDO Director of Employer Relations is a beneficial facilitation!
+- Making an introduction between HR/recruiting teams and the CDO Director of Employer Relations.

 Other Ways to Support

 Each March Kenyon shares the resumes from our senior class with alumni and. parents.
 Participating students opt into the publication in order to explore post-graduate opportunities via referrals and suggestions from our alumni community.
 As an alum or current parent, browse the accomplishments of our senior class and reach out to any student to refer a job, offer a contact, or share a useful resource that may help our graduates achieve their immediate and long-term professional goals.